Black Basses FAQ

 Each year, FWC biologists list the state's top "hot spots" for catching largemouth bass.
-Read this year's list of the top twelve on the Fish Busters Bulletin page.
+Read this year's list on the Black Bass Sites & Forecasts page.

 No. It would depend on the bass population present in the particular system.
 Most lakes and streams in Florida would not be stocked with largemouth bass because those bodies of water have abundant, diverse, and high quality vegetative habitat and the good growing conditions necessary for fish.
 Lakes with little aquatic vegetative habitat and poor recruitment of young bass to the fishery (i.e., not many young bass make it into the fishery) may be potential candidates for stocking.
 FWC biologists are currently working on criteria for stocking certain water bodies.